YankeeZuluDev/MatchThree/README.md

 This project uses Zenject dependency injection framework to resolve dependencies in the code.
 Useage of this framework is helpflul to follow Dependency Inversion and Single Responsibility Principles.
 Zenject allows the project to turn into a collection of loosely coupled parts with highly segmented responsibilities.
 In this project all the game parts are created and their dependenices resolved scene-wide using [MatchThreeInstaller class](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/Installers/MatchThreeInstaller.cs).

 ### Great sliding window technique inplementation
-This project uses [MatchThreeCalculator class]() to calculate matches in the tile grid.
-[The algorithm for calculating the matches in the grid]() is using sliding-window technique.
+This project uses [GridMatchCalculator class](https://github.com/YankeeZuluDev/MatchThree/blob/main/Assets/Scripts/MatchThreeGrid/GridMatchCalculator.cs) to calculate matches in the tile grid.
+[The algorithm for calculating the matches in the grid](https://github.com/YankeeZuluDev/MatchThree/blob/0cfa622b094a41b9b341866270ac7b3d3b0b4475/Assets/Scripts/MatchThreeGrid/GridMatchCalculator.cs#L114C42-L114C42) is using sliding-window technique.
 Here is short breakdown of the algorithm that was used:

   Calculate horizontally matching tiles:
   1. Iterate through every row to calculate horizontal matches